TanushreeSaxena/Survey-Form/README.md

 # Survey-Form
-This is a freeCodeCamp Survey Form which has several fields like name, email, age, features etc.
+This is the code to build a freeCodeCamp Survey Form which has several fields like name, email, age, features etc.